iryanraushan/Password-Generator/README.md

 ## Usage

 1. Adjust password length and character inclusion preferences using the provided controls.
-2. Click the "Generate Password" button to create a new password.
-3. Click the "Copy Password" button to copy the generated password to your clipboard.
+2. Click the "Copy Password" button to copy the generated password to your clipboard.

 ## Contributing